119 Manville Rd Unit 1, Scarborough, ON M1L 4J7

 Older work trucks often depend on large engines that burn more fuel.
 With fuel prices fluctuating across Ontario, many owners find it hard to keep up with daily costs.
 Newer trucks come with better fuel control and lower running costs, which puts older ones at a clear disadvantage.

 For many small businesses, the math must make sense.
-If the cost to fuel an old truck is close to what it earns in a week, the truck stops being useful.
+If the cost of fueling an old truck is close to what it earns in a week, it stops being practical.
 This pushes owners to scrap the unit and put the funds toward a newer model that fits their work needs better.
 This shift adds to the rising number of scrap pickup calls in the region.

 Rust and Body Damage Are More Common in Rural Southwestern Ontario